 Through the NHS

-In many places there are long waiting lists and you may not have much choice who you see.
+There are long waiting lists in many places, and you may not have much choice in who you see.

 The National Institute for Health and Clinical Excellence (NICE) advises which treatments doctors should prescribe.
-NICE recommends certain therapies for certain problems and these may be easier to get on the NHS than others.
+NICE recommends certain therapies for certain problems, which may be easier to get on the NHS than others.

-If you can afford it, you can choose to pay for your own therapy.
+You can choose to pay for your therapy if you can afford it.
 Therapists may charge anything from £35 an hour and more depending on where you live, although some offer reductions to people on a low income.